The General Title dated 1640; NT dated 1641 on the title, and 1642 in the colophon. The text ends on Lll 4 b. 1 Tim. 16, thy.

-A charming King James Quarto Bible printed during the reign of King Charles 1.
-A well margined copy rebound in with speckled calf leather, bind tooling, and gold stamping.
+A charming King James Quarto Bible was printed during the reign of King Charles 1.
+A well-margined copy rebound in with speckled calf leather, blind tooling, and gold stamping.

-The King James version of the Bible is the only book that can claim one billion (one thousand million) copies in-print.
+The King James Version of the Bible is the only book that can claim one billion (one thousand million) copies in print.
 It was the official Bible of the Church of England – the “Anglican Church” – for almost four centuries.
 The 1611 King James Bible was a revision of the 1568 Bishops Bible, which was a revision of the 1539 Great Bible of King Henry VIII.
-It remains the most well-known, and most loved translation of the Bible unto this day.
-The printings of the King James Bible produced in the 1600’s and early 1700’s are so strikingly different than the “King James Version” Bibles being published in modern times, it is a wonderful re-capturing of our Christian heritage to actually own one of the precious ancient copies that were among the first to come off a press.
+It remains the most well-known, and most loved translation of the Bible to this day.
+The printings of the King James Bible produced in the 1600s and early 1700s are so strikingly different than the “King James Version” Bibles being published in modern times, it is a wonderful re-capturing of our Christian heritage to actually own one of the precious ancient copies that were among the first to come off a press.

 Imagine… having a genuine original ancient King James Bible as a family heirloom or display item for your home.